papaponmx/blog/FED_automation_part_4.md

 Within a [`git-flow`](https://danielkummer.github.io/git-flow-cheatsheet/) context, new releases come from `release` or `hotfix` branches, both of them should point towards.
 This will be covered in my next blog post.

 In order to create our action, first we need to add a `Dockerfile` to the application.
-This is what it looks like
+This is what it looks like.

 ```Dockerfile
 FROM alpine

 ```